Six Tips for Being More Organized and Prepared at Work

 Sticking a sticky note to the top of my computer screen at work is another way I remind myself of upcoming events.
 Having a job where I am constantly busy and walking around though, I do not always have the time to write on a sticky note when I need to.
 I use the digital sticky notes, known as Google Keep, when I have a long list of things to do.
 You can check them off and set reminders on them.
 You can share the digital sticky notes with anyone you would like, so they can edit and cross things off with you.
 This is great when you are working on a team project with a co-worker.
 It is a great source of communication.

 Not only can you access it on your computer, but you can also access it on an app on your smartphone.
-The best feature on it is the location feature.
+The best feature is the location feature.
 You can put a reminder on the sticky note in Google Keep, and set the location for your work address.
-As soon as a pull up to the address, the reminder will go off on your smartphone.
+As soon as a pull up to the address, a reminder will go off on your smartphone.

 4. Create a Google Drive